nirnachmani/Pixie-Plus-for-Home-Assistant/README.md

 Known issues:
 - The Smart plug - ESS105/BT has a USB port that can be controlled by the app and the integration.
-However, I wasn't able to find in the current state of the USB (on or off) published by the Pixie Plus hub.
-However, there is an update if the state changes.
+However, I wasn't able to find in the current state of the USB (on or off) published by the Pixie Plus hub when publishing the states of all other devices.
+However, there is a one off websocket update if the state changes.
 As such, I can't determine the initial state of the USB when loading the integration.
-After rebooting AH the USB state will restore the previous state but if the USB state changed when
-HA was down, it won't be recorded.
+After rebooting AH the USB state will restore the previous state but if the USB state changed when HA was down, it won't be recorded.

 I can’t guarantee the integration will work on your setup.
 Feel free to use, modify and add to the code as needed.
 I may be able to answer an occasional question (if I know the answer) but generally won’t have much time to spend on that.